 Keep in mind that peanut OIT is not a cure for peanut allergies.
 It’s a treatment.
 Soren and Tessa may always be allergic to peanuts and have to take daily peanut doses to maintain peanut desensitization.
 However, they’re successfully consuming their doctor-prescribed peanut doses everyday, and their blood levels to peanut continue to decline toward non-allergic levels of less than 0.35 dramatically.

 - Before undergoing peanut OIT in July 2013, Soren’s blood level to peanut was 88.
 Six months post peanut OIT, his blood level to peanut went down to 24.
 One year post peanut OIT, Soren’s blood level to peanut started to climb a bit to 36.
 Since he was tolerating his doses well, the doctor prescribed more peanuts for Soren to consume during his morning and evening peanut doses.
 As a result, his blood level to peanut is starting to go back down again (to 35 as of Sept.
-2015).
+2015 and to 20 as of Aug.
+2017).

 Soren and Tessa’s post peanut OIT blood test results represent a dramatic reduction in their peanut allergy levels.
 We’re hoping their blood levels to peanut continue to decline to normal levels of 0.35 or lower.
 To maintain peanut desensitization, they’ll gladly continue to consume peanuts everyday, indefinitely.
 I’ll continue to report their blood levels to peanut as they become available.
 Check back in August, 2016.